 Using a VPN allows you to access restricted websites, download apps or software that aren’t available in your region, access your files from anywhere in the world securely and privately and use torrents for all the stuff you already know.

 The advertisers will have a hard time tracking you.
 However, your location is practically impossible to track since a VPN encrypts your connection.

 When VPN is enabled, it connects to the internet through a private server.
 This makes it appear that a private server is trying to access a website rather than an individual, hiding your IP address.

 If you use Windows, you can also use the built-in VPN that comes with Windows 10 and 11.
 We have a dedicated guide that details it and how you can use the Windows built-in VPN.

 What are the benefits of using a VPN?

-Apart from the brief benefits of VPN mentioned above, below is a comprehensive list of the benefits of using a Virtual Private Network, i.e. VPN.
+Apart from the brief benefits of VPN mentioned above, below is a comprehensive list of the benefits of using a Virtual Private Network, i.e., VPN.

-- It is also beneficial for remote workers who download and use the company’s important files on their preferred network.
+- It is also beneficial for remote workers who download and use the company’s essential files on their preferred network.
 A VPN encrypts the traffic, making it nearly impossible for anyone to hack the files.